 Blog

-Posted on February 19th, 2020 by ferociousdigital
+Posted on February 19th, 2020 by OSG

 Whether you have a fracture or suffer from tennis elbow or arthritis, elbow pain can limit the range of motion of your arm as well as your ability to perform daily activities.
 One component of elbow-injury treatment is physical therapy and range of motion exercises, which can help you move your elbow and build strength.

-Range of Motion Elbow Extension Exercises
+Elbow Range of Motion Exercises for Flexion and Extension

 Repeat these motions two to three times per day, or as often as your doctor recommends.
 Always consult with your doctor and/or physical therapist before you begin new physical activity.